matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 ![image](../images/distributed_sequencer_availability_frame5.svg){ width="500" }

-If Node A comes back online, then it will begin transmitting heartbeat messages again because it has selected itself as coordinator given the current block height.
+If Node A comes back online, what happens next depends on whether:

+ - Node A was truly offline i.e. its process crashed or gracefully shutdown and has now restarted.
+In this case, Node A will send `startup` messages to all other nodes as soon as it detects activity on this privacy group.
+See <a href="#startup">Start up processing</a> for details on the logic for detecting activity and sending / receiving `startup` messages.
+ - Node A continued to run, but was not isolated from the other nodes due to a network outage.
+In this case, Node A will resume sending heartbeat messages for any transaction that it was coordinating.
+In the special case where NodeA does not have any transactions in flight, then the startup message processing will be triggered, similarly ot the previous bullet.

 ![image](../images/distributed_sequencer_availability_frame6.svg){ width="500" }

-As soon as nodes B. C and D receive the heartbeat messages from node A they each independently concur that node A is the preferred choice for coordinator and delegate any inflight transactions to it.
+As soon as nodes B. C and D receive the startup messages from node A they each independently concur that node A is the preferred choice for coordinator and delegate any inflight transactions to it.
 Node C decides to cease acting as coordinator and abandons any transactions that it has in flight.

 ![image](../images/distributed_sequencer_availability_frame1.svg){ width="500" }

 This universal conclusion is reached without any communication necessary between nodes B, C and D and without any knowledge of recent history.
 Therefore is tolerant to any failover of nodes B, C or D in the interim and has a deterministic conclusion, that can be predicted by node A regardless of what other activity happened to occur while node A was offline (e.g. if node C had gone offline and coordinator role switched to B, or switch back to C )

 ### Network partition
 The sender node ultimately bears the responsibility of selecting a coordinator for their transactions.
 If a single coordinator is universally chosen, the algorithm operates accordingly with maximum efficiency and data integrity (transactions are successfully confirmed on base ledger and no state is double spent).